We need your help

 Following spawning the female carries her eggs under her tail, where they incubate for three weeks.

-During the first two years of life, the yabbie moults several times reaching a length of approximately ten centimetres.
+During the first two years of life, the yabby moults several times reaching a length of approximately ten centimetres.

 The main food consumed by yabbies is dead and decaying animal and plant material known as detritus.
 Yabbies are also opportunistic feeders, catching and eating small fish and crustaceans, as well as grazing on any aquatic vegetation that might be present.
 Yabbies also eat their old exoskeletons after moulting, mainly to increase reserves of calcium.